 1.4.7 If a vehicle is to be used by several Drivers, then each additional Driver will be required to pay a £250.00 registration fee to “Junior Saloon Car Championship Ltd” upon Championship registration.

 1.4.8 The organisers may accept or refuse any registration and withdraw or revoke a registration at any time should the continued registration of the competitor, entrant or team be deemed by the organisers not to be in the best interest of the Championship.

+1.4.9 To be eligible to enter the Championship as a Rookie for the season, the competitor must not have raced at more than three official events within the previous season in any race category

 1.5 Championship Events: